flickr image via Scarto

 I intend to keep moving down the learning paths I've set for myself; maybe even define some new ones understanding that the journey is something to be enjoyed, and perhaps that in learning, we never really arrive at the place where we can check 'that one' off the list.
 As soon as we think we know something, a truly authentic pathway of learning will show us a new direction or branch of the path that sets us off asking new questions so we can learn more, or differently along that path.
 I'm OK with this ambiguity because I think it will enable me to see beyond a more specific and narrowly focused goal (resolution.)

 More than any other biological species, it appears that humans are born to learn.
 We learn in so many different, and natural contexts.
 We are in constant motion; traveling in simultaneous physical, psychological, emotional and cognitive realms.
-Robert Sylwester characterizes this need to be in motion ...
+In his book, The Adolescent Brain: Reaching for Autonomy, Robert Sylwester characterizes this need to be in motion ...

 The planning, regulation, and prediction of movements are the principal reasons for a brain.
 Plants are as biologically successful as animals, but they don’t have a brain.
 An organism that’s not going anywhere of its own volition doesn’t need a brain.
 It doesn’t even need to know where it is.
 What’s the point?
 Being an immobile plant does have its advantages however.
 Plants don’t have to get up every day and go to work because they’re already there.